daemontus/cancel-this/README.md

  - With feature `liveness` enabled, you can register a per-thread handler which is invoked every time the thread becomes unresponsive (i.e. cancellation check has not been performed withing the prescribed interval).
+ - Practically no overhead in cancellable code when cancellation is not enabled.
+ - Very small overhead for "atomic-based" cancellation triggers, acceptable overhead for PyO3 cancellation.

 ### Simple example